The Ship (video game)

 The Ship (later retitled The Ship: Murder Party) is a first-person shooter video game developed by Outerlight using Valve's Source engine.
 The game was released on 11 July 2006, on Steam with retail distribution in Europe and Australia in September, and 10 April 2007, for North America.
 A playable concept for The Ship was released as a modification for the game Half-Life in 2004.

 The game is set on a 1920s recreational cruise ship.
-Each player is assigned a quarry, and the object is to murder him or her with nobody watching, while at the same time watching out for, and defending themselves against their own hunter.
+Each player is assigned a quarry, and the object is to murder them with nobody watching, while at the same time watching out for, and defending themselves against their own hunter.

 Plot

 A mysterious man named Mr. X has handed out free tickets for his luxury cruise.
 Little did the passengers know they were falling into his devious trap.
 All the passengers are required to track down and murder another passenger.
-If a passenger chooses not to do so, Mr. X will kill him or her.
+If a passenger chooses not to do so, Mr. X will kill them.